ELSA Training and Supervision

 - The five days initial training delivered by highly experienced Educational Psychologists;

-- Supervision sessions for the remainder of the academic year (one two-hour session per half term) facilitated by Educational Psychologists who are trained in Clinical Supervision;
+- Supervision sessions for the remainder of the academic year (one two-hour session per half term) facilitated by Educational Psychologists who are trained in clinical supervision and are regularly supervised;

 - An ELSA folder containing all of the PowerPoints and handouts;